deejaygraham/deejaygraham.github.io/_posts/2021-04-30-processing-shapes.md

 Here's another generative art piece we explored semi-randomly today.
 Adapting the tiling examples, first we played around with changing the colours of the lines to make the repainting and calling draw every frame more visible.

-We made the stroke width nice and wide so we could see the colours change more easily and then animated once per frame to generate a new sequence
+We made the stroke width nice and wide so we could see the colours change more easily and then animated once per frame to generate a new sequence.
+The resultant images were very pleasing and looked quite retro to the students.
-Generative Art is a lot of fun and I learned some stuff today from watching a <a href="">workshop from pycon 2018</a> given by <a href="https://twitter.com/emilyxxie">Emily Xie</a>, particularly about the use of Perlin Noise to add natural looking randomisation to some code.

 ![first](/img/posts/processing-shapes/processing-shapes-1.png)